 Uber is a classic “hidden needs” example that’s changed the way we move with seamless, transparent taxi services.

-3. That you have a solution for
+3. Do you have a solution for that need?

 This is the honesty piece that asks, “Is your solution really working?”
 It’s got to do what it says on the tin.